alexali04/alexali04.github.io/_posts/2024-11-22-bayesian-linear-regression.markdown

 #### 6.1 **Marginal Likelihood**

-I want to talk briefly about the marginal likelihood (evidence, partition function) which is the denominator in Bayes rule.
+I want to talk briefly about the marginal likelihood (evidence, partition function, normalizing constant) which is the denominator in Bayes rule.
 By the sum and product rules of probability, we have:

 $$
 p(\mathcal{D}) = \int p(\mathcal{D} \mid w) \ p(w) \ dw